oweitman/ioBroker.vis-mapwidgets/README.md

 ##### Polyline / Polygon / Rectangle / Circle

 This contains an array of individual Polyline / Polygon / Rectangle / Circle informations.
-The system is identical for all types.
+The schema is identical for all types.
+Differences are noted below.
-Therefore, it will be explained using only one example.

 **Polyline:**